- Welcome. Find information on membership types and fees, regatta information, and general program structure here.

 Adult Restricted member: for experienced rowers who do not want to participate in coached sessions.

 Associate member: for nonrowing supporters of VCRC

-VCRC also offers the following special memberships: Honorary, National Team/National Development Centre, Row to Podium.
+VCRC also offers the following special memberships: Honorary, National Team/National Development Centre.
 Please contact the Club Manager for more information and eligibility for these special memberships.

 - Use of VCRC equipment*.

-- Coaching (Full, Student and Part time U30 members).
+- Coaching (Full and Student members).
 See training times and training groups for details.

 - Opportunity to race in regattas, as part of a crew or as an individual (entry fees and travel costs are not included in the membership fee).

 - Access to VRS boathouse, including ergs, lounge and showers.